virtualxt/rifs2/README.md

 Remote Installable File System (RIFS) for DOS by Kyle A. York

-This version of the software has been slightly modified to work with the VirtualXT emulator.

 ## Restrictions

 This is freeware, NOT public domain.
 I retain the license so please: